autumnmarceau/glitchlette/_posts/2025-08-01-every-rat-photo-behind-the-scenes.md

   </div><br>
   <figcaption><u>Left:</u>Posted at the front desk of our hotel: A warning about getting stuck on the beach.<br><u>Right:</u> Jake the Alligator Man, star of <a href="https://www.marshsfreemuseum.com/jake-s-place">Marsh's Free Museum.</a></figcaption></figure></center>

-We arrived in Long Beach, checked into our hotel, and started prepping for the shoot.
-We started outside Marsh’s Free Museum, home to [Jake the Alligator Man](https://en.wikipedia.org/wiki/Jake_the_Alligator_Man).
+We arrived in Long Beach, checked into our hotel, and prepped for the shoot.
+We started around 10pm outside Marsh’s Free Museum, home to [Jake the Alligator Man](https://en.wikipedia.org/wiki/Jake_the_Alligator_Man).
 We chose Marsh's because the afterhours lighting used to be a mix of candy-colored LEDs and neon signs, but they must have dialed it down in recent years.
 It only compromised our vision a little bit, and we still got some [cool shots](/photos/antique_axe_filtered.jpg), but the main event was next: *shooting on the beach*.

 Long Beach is cool because in the winter, you’re allowed to drive directly onto the sand.
-So we did, parking about 50 feet from the shore, which we assumed was a safe distance.
+So we did, parking about 75 feet from the shore, which we assumed was a safe distance.
 The tide was out, and it would stay that way, right?

-We rolled onto the beach around 11PM.
+We rolled onto the beach around midnight.
 The weather was *awful*.
 Low 40s, with brash gusts of wind and sheets of rain pouring sideways.
 My weather app showed a **gale warning advisory**, but we figured we could ignore it since we weren’t planning on getting on a boat or going swimming.

 In hindsight, a bad call.